research-ag/motoko-lib/README.md

 https://embed.smartcontracts.org/motoko/g/9KrDof3FNdp1qgWFnTzABEdBZF9virfqsZ3Lf8ryFgR3toa4bV962Jiik3uV3dpn2ASmyatiiTJuuWNbttd8j2yqpjqNWr3svT5QPukqbDdDonPGpPsKvKfWTzuSPAM5YZwNbS3XZE4Pt16y9Y4nm4qNE229ERkrjTYYd4Z8Zzr?lines=8

 `Vector` is also provided as a class so it can serve as a drop-in replacement for `Buffer`.
-The class has public functions: `size, add, get, getOpt, put, removeLast, clear, vals`.
+The class has these public functions that are identical to Buffer: `size, add, get, getOpt, put, removeLast, clear, vals`.
 These additional methods from Buffer are not implemented: `sort, insertBuffer, insert , append, reserve, capacity, filterEntries, remove`.

 One disadvantage of the class version is memory overhead.
 Each instance of the class stores one function pointer per public function.
 The overhead is is relevant if you have many Vectors as for example in a Vector of Vectors.
-Another disadvantage of the class version is that it cannot be declared `stable`.

 The class version is provided as a submodule called `Class` and is used like this: